dseguy/data-combinator/README.md

 ]
 ```

-Allows you to create lots of data by combining them together!
+This component allows you to create large dataset by combining each possible values with the others.

 # Applications

 * Generates all possible combinations for a command line tool
-* Generates numerous variations for incoming data
+* Generates all variations for incoming data
-* Produces structured data easily
+* Produces structured data

 ### Installation